mbentley/docker-omada-controller/k8s/helm/README.md

 We use the Bitnami's MongoDB chart.
 Specific values are required in order for Omada to be able to use the database.
 This includes specific values for the `auth` and `initdbScripts` sections.
 Other recommended updates include explicitly setting persistence and resource limits configurations.

+Currently the Omada Controller supports MongoDB versions 3.0 through 8.0.
+It is recommended to use the latest MongoDB version supported by Omada or at least a version that is still maintained by [MongoDB](https://www.mongodb.com/legal/support-policy/lifecycles).
+The latest version of MongoDB is 8.0 and is supported till October 31, 2029.
+This chart defaults to the latest version of MongoDB.
+In the future if a newer MongoDB version is released that is not supported by Omada you maybe required to update the image tag for the MongoDB chart in order to use a version that is supported.

 > [!IMPORTANT]
 > Before proceeding customize the [values file](../helm/mongodb/values.yaml) with the parameters to meet your needs.
 No deployment will be exactly the same.
 Review the [official chart documentation](https://github.com/bitnami/charts/blob/main/bitnami/mongodb/README.md) for all possible values and configurations you may require.